bottlesdevs/dependencies/README.md

   url: temp/msxml6
 ```

+extracted files will be placed in a new directory in the bottles'temp path, its name is equal to the `file_name`, escaping `.` with `_`.

 **copy_cab_dll** can be used to copy dll from an extracted Windows cabinet to the prefix
 ```yaml
 - action: copy_cab_dll